OpenAPI

 - Large

-Or you can simply use a text description, for human understanding and not tooling support:
+Or you can use a simple text description to prioritize human understanding over tooling support:

 components: